|

 • yellow onions.
 Soften and caramelize slightly in the broth for sweet, mellow flavor.

 • yellow potatoes.
-Hold their shape well and soak up the flavorful juices as they cook.
+Hold their shape during long cooking and absorb the seasoned juices without becoming mushy.

 How to Make Dutch Oven Pot Roast: